pkmital/CADL/GLOSSARY.md

 ![imgs/activation.png](imgs/activation.png)

 This graph depicts three activation functions.
-Any value on the x, horizontal axis, is transformed by the value on the y, vertical axis.
+Any value on the x, horizontal axis, is transformed "nonlinearly" as the value on the y, vertical axis.

 <a name="accuracy"></a>
 # Accuracy